Estimates show the number of people living with Parkinson's disease (PD) in the US is expected to rise to 1.2 million by 2030.

-Established in 2009, the program offers faculty members from undergraduate nursing programs a 40-hour curriculum that includes academic instruction, hands-on experience with Parkinson’s patients, independent study and mentorship from nurse specialists at nationally recognized movement disorder centers.
+Established in 2009, the program offers faculty members from undergraduate nursing programs a 50 continuing education unit (CEU) approved time, that includes academic instruction, hands-on experience with Parkinson’s patients, independent study and mentorship from nurse specialists at nationally recognized movement disorder centers.
 The Parkinson's Foundation has hosted the program since 2014 as part of its commitment to training health care professionals.

 The goals of The Edmond J. Safra Visiting Nurse Faculty Program are to: